 Dysfunction Junction: You've got a ship full of very tough men on a job where death or serious injury is a daily hazard, as well as being constantly exhausted from the work, while being away from their families for months at a time, half of it in the worst weather imaginable.
 It gets worse when the fishing is rotten, which kills morale and makes everyone even more stir-crazy.
 The captains often don't help things, either by driving the crews to work in really bad conditions or general jerkishness, and sometimes both.

-Early Installment Weirdness: Season one had quite a few omission of familiar faces.
+Early-Installment Weirdness: Season one had quite a few omission of familiar faces.
 Captain Phil Harris has a blink and miss cameo as part of a rescue mission when one of the boats sink in season one and doesn't join the cast full time until season two (and his son Josh doesn't become a regular until season four).
-Similarly, the Hillstrands and the Time Bandit doesn't show up until season two and Jake Anderson doesn't show up until halfway through season three, while the Wizard and Keith Colburn does not show up until the start of season three.
+Similarly, the Hillstrands and the Time Bandit doesn't show up until season two while Keith Colburn and the Wizard and Jake Anderson do not show up until season three.
+And the POV Greenhorn on the Northwestern, for seasons 1-3, pre-Jake Anderson, is Matt Bradley.

 Shortly before Phil's death, a massive storm struck the Bering Sea.
 Afterward, the sea went eerily calm...and stayed that way for days, almost as if it were in mourning.
 Commented on by the captains, both in the show itself and in After the Catch.

 Get complacent and turn your back to the ocean, get smacked by a wave.
-Keith was particularly unnerved going shellfish picking in Hawaii since it's nothing but turning your back to the ocean (sure enough a wave hit him so hard he almost fell face-first into a rock; fortunately his facemask protected him).
+Keith was particularly unnerved going shellfish picking in Hawaii since it's nothing but turning your back to the ocean.
+Sure enough, a wave hit him so hard he almost fell face-first into a rock.
+Fortunately, his facemask protected him—presumably, that's why they wear one.

 Season 1 ended on an awfully bittersweet note.
 On the one hand two of the ships hit records; on the other hand six had died, and it was the final season for Derby style fishing.
 While safer, the Quota system would make it harder for the crews to make money, as well putting a lot of crews out of work.
 This change has caused a number of tough captains to shed Manly Tears.